6-DoF Grasp Planning using Fast 3D Reconstruction and Grasp Quality CNN

 We compare the grasp quality of the best grasp found from different camera views on objects with different topologies and in different poses, in order to exploit the multiple views to find the best grasp.
-We use a set of 3D objects that can be found in the home environment (Fig. 6): a bowl, toy-chair, mug, squash, hole-puncher and toy-car.
+We use a set of 3D objects that can be found in the home environment: a bowl, toy-chair, mug, squash, hole-puncher and toy-car.
 For each object we present the best grasp quality out of 5 different views, determined by the MV-GQ-CNN grasp planning policy, compared with the grasp quality from a top-down view.
 The results are presented in Table 2.
 The experiments suggest that planning a grasp using different views of the target object can outperform the traditional top-down method.
 To fully evaluate these results we would need to get access to the physical robotic platform and conduct the experiments with the real objects, however this is will be left for future work, once the shelter-in-place ends.